propelling-coding/Void-gaming-tutorial/README.md

 # Non-steam games

 Most non-steam games can be found on heroic-launcher.
-This can be installed via xbps.
+This can be installed via flatpak.
 After installation, log into your account and download the game you want to play.
 Before playing, go into compatibility, and select proton-GE (using ProtonUp-qt is unnecessary for this, as heroic has it built-in).
 Finally, if the game has EAC, select to enable the EAC runtime and try to play the game.

 # Multiple drives